Aki Kaurismäki

-Aki Olavi Kaurismäki (/fi/; born 4 April 1957) is a Finnish film director and screenwriter.
-He is best known for the award-winning Drifting Clouds (1996), The Man Without a Past (2002), Le Havre (2011), The Other Side of Hope (2017) and Fallen Leaves (2023), as well as Leningrad Cowboys Go America (1989).
-He has been described as Finland's best-known film director.
+Aki Olavi Kaurismäki (/fi/; born 4 April 1957) is a Finnish filmmaker.
+He is best known for films such as Leningrad Cowboys Go America (1989), Drifting Clouds (1996), The Man Without a Past (2002), Le Havre (2011), The Other Side of Hope (2017), and Fallen Leaves (2023).

+Early life

+Aki Olavi Kaurismäki was born in Orimattila on 4 April 1957.
+His older brother, Mika, is also a filmmaker.
+He grew up in Karkkila and graduated with a degree in media studies from the University of Tampere, but did not pursue a career in film immediately; he instead went to work as a bricklayer, dish washer, and postman.
+His first foray into the film world was as a critic.

 Career

-After graduating in media studies from the University of Tampere, Kaurismäki worked as a bricklayer, postman, and dish-washer, long before pursuing his interest in cinema, first as a critic, and later as a screenwriter & director.
-He started his career as a co-screenwriter and actor in films made by his older brother, Mika Kaurismäki.
+Kaurismäki started his career as a co-writer and actor in films made by his brother Mika.
 He played the main role in Mika's film The Liar (1981).
-Together they founded the production company Villealfa Filmproductions and later the Midnight Sun Film Festival.
-His debut as an independent director was Crime and Punishment (1983), an adaptation of Dostoyevsky's novel set in modern Helsinki.
+They co-founded the production company Villealfa Filmproductions and the Midnight Sun Film Festival.

+Kaurismäki's directorial debut was Crime and Punishment (1983), an adaptation of the Dostoyevsky novel set in modern Helsinki.
 He gained worldwide attention with Leningrad Cowboys Go America (1989).
-In 1992, the New York Times film critic Vincent Canby declared Kaurismäki "an original ... one of cinema's most distinctive and idiosyncratic new artists, and possibly one of the most serious....
-[He] could well turn out to be the seminal European filmmaker of the '90s."
+In 1992, New York Times film critic Vincent Canby declared him "an original, one of cinema's most distinctive and idiosyncratic new artists, and possibly one of the most serious" and said he "could well turn out to be the seminal European filmmaker of the '90s".
+He has since gone to make films such as Leningrad Cowboys Go America (1989), Drifting Clouds (1996), The Man Without a Past (2002), Le Havre (2011), The Other Side of Hope (2017), and Fallen Leaves (2023).
+He has been described as Finland's most famous film director.

-In 2021, Kaursimäki opened the movie theater Kino Laika in his hometown of Karkkila, the subject of a 2023 documentary "Cinéma Laika" by Croatian-French film director Veljko Vidak.